• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > How to Clean a Brick Fireplace – A Range of Techniques for Cleaning Up Sooty Fireplace Brickwork
+Home > DIY How To Projects and Tutorial Guides > How to Clean a Fireplace

-How to clean up sooty bricks in a fireplace.
-Learn a range of techniques for cleaning a brick fireplace so that you can paint or simply enjoy it as it is.
+Learn all about how to clean a fireplace using a range of techniques for cleaning a brick fireplace so that you can paint or simply enjoy it as it is.
 This project includes instructions on making a DIY brick cleaning solution which is cheap but also effective when cleaning a brick fireplace.
 Choose the right brick cleaning solution from our from the range of cleaning tips and suggestions.

 TwitterFacebookPin ItBuffer